mertemr/mjml-server/README.md

 endpoint - `/v1/render`, but doesn't require authentication.
 You should probably run this within your own private network.

+## Fork Overview

+This project originates from `eatclub/mjml-server`, which itself is a fork of the original `danihodovic/mjml-server` by Dani Hodovic.

+This fork has been significantly modernized and improved to better suit our needs, including:

+- A modernized Docker build with significantly reduced CVE exposure

+- Security-first defaults in HTTP and container configuration

+- Improved logging, monitoring, and error handling

+- Enhanced configuration management for scalability and maintainability

 #### Why?

 You're writing an app in another language than Javascript and need to interop